 Bachelor of Applied Commerce

-Not only has this course been developed in consultation with industry to ensure you get the knowledge and skills that employers want, you will do an industry placement in third year which will give you practical experience in a workplace setting, and helps you establish valuable industry contacts.
+This course has been developed in consultation with industry to ensure you get the knowledge and skills that employers want.
+You will do an industry placement in third year which will give you practical experience in a workplace setting, and will help you establish valuable industry contacts.

 Careers in the financial services sector are diverse and graduates can find themselves working in a variety of settings depending on which major they have completed.
 By doing some additional subjects, students can graduate with a double major - accounting AND financial planning.